 Like I said before, I’m not saying that Marx himself was unable to break with this.
 I’m saying that he explicitly says that in this chapter he is only looking at the political side, the role that violence played in this process.
 That’s a pretty direct statement to the effect that this is not a comprehensive account of the whole process.
 The process of social and historical change, the emergence of a new mode of production, can’t be explained adequately by a “force theory of history.”
 Although Marx once referred to force as the midwife of such changes, Engels had to launch an attack on exaggerated reactionary versions of this view.
 By the late 19th century there’s an increasing widespread rejection of the older peaceful account of the origins of civilization, and Bismarckian blood and iron is replacing Lockean labor as the dominant ideology of the origins of society.
 Marxism as a result developed not just a critique of the story of the peaceful rise of civilization that you get from the classics, it also develops as a critique of the bourgeois reactionary accounts of blood and iron as the motor of history, and in this respect Marx was a Marxist.

 It never really suffices to say “it’s more complicated than that,” but social and historical change is, to put it generally, a multi-dimensional process.
 In some way Althusser tried to convey this with his understanding of the discontinuities between levels of a social totality, that they were not capable of cohering into a single subject, because they all had their own relatively autonomous tendencies and histories.
-So in this sense there were histories, but there is no subject from which one could speak of history.
+So in this sense there were histories, but there is no subject from which one could speak of a history.
 This was the point of contention with Sartre and Lukács.
 The formation of history was not an automatic and given process, it was a complex one in which the mediated and relatively autonomous social and historical existence could be given a unifying account which would become the basis for a process of their sociopolitical transformation.
 The idea of a subject of history, and I think Althusser came to this understanding later, is somehow implicit within our politics of historical transformation.
 One of the reasons why I think he’s wrestling with the problem of theory and ideology later on, is that he realizes that these are not separable things, in precisely the manner in which this was thought to be possible in the earlier writings.

 Sometimes the critique of “traditional” or “worldview” Marxism extends as far as the claim that capitalist development required a workers’ movement in order to complete itself.
 So the end of the workers’ movement was essentially inscribed in its origins.
 To me it seems we’re back at what Althusser cheekily described as “poor man’s Hegelianism,” reproducing the Second International’s teleology in what claims to be a critique of the very deepest categories of Second International Marxism.
 The same structure of historical development is now applied to the history of the workers’ movement itself.